Barandis/kessel/src/docs/parsers/rightb.md

 #### Parameters

-* `p` The first parser to apply.
+* `p`: The first parser to apply.
 This parser's result will be discarded.
-* `q` The second parser to apply.
+* `q`: The second parser to apply.
 If both parsers succeed, this parser's result will be `rightB`'s result.

 #### Success